huntlylee/Thyroid-nodule/README.md

 ![Alternative Tools](Nomogram.png)

-* An Excel spreadsheet ```Thyroid nodule risk prediction.xlsx``` is also available to facilitate the use of this approach on electronic devices.
+* $${\color{green}An Excel spreadsheet}$$ ```Thyroid nodule risk prediction.xlsx``` is also available to facilitate the use of this approach on electronic devices.
 Users just need to enter values for required clinical indicators, and the risk can be automatically calculated.

 ![Alternative Tools](Excel%20tool.png)